 Creating an OPC-HDA Connection

-- Navigate to the Ignition gateway configuration section, as outlined above.
+- Navigate to the Gateway Config Webpage, as outlined above.

 - Follow the step outlined above, for DA connections.